 Garnish with cilantro and sambar is ready to be served.

 Cooking vegetables pot-in-pot

-With the method above of cooking vegetables along with the dal, the vegetables get well cooked and can mix together with the lentils.
-However if you like your veggies cooked, but not completely mushed with the lentils, use this pot-in-pot method to cook the vegetables.
+With the method above of cooking vegetables along with the dal, the vegetables get well cooked and can be mixed together with the lentils.
+However, if you like your veggies cooked but not completely mushed with the lentils, use this pot-in-pot method to cook the vegetables.